 Needless to say, feeling autonomy and sense of purpose is hardly possible when you spend your day untangling legacy code to rebuild a header.
 So what changed?

 - This team used to have a poorly defined applicative scope.
 It now doesn’t have any.
-Instead, it has a business goal: increase revenue.
+Instead, it has a business goal: increase revenue through upsell and cart-to-buy conversion rate increase.
+Priority is crystal-clear.

 - This team used to deliver features.
-It now targets a metric, and measure its improvement.
+It now targets a metric3, and measure its improvement.

 - The team used to work on full fetched features that took months to release.
 They keep focus and don’t diverge.
 They iterate on a very short period: a few days or a couple of weeks.
 Then measure and pivot or persevere.